Bennifer

-Bennifer and Bennifer 2.0 are the names given by the media to the high-profile relationship between American actor and filmmaker Ben Affleck and American singer and actress Jennifer Lopez.
+Bennifer is the nickname given by the media to the high-profile relationship between American actor and filmmaker Ben Affleck and American singer and actress Jennifer Lopez.
 The pair had a widely publicized 18-month romance from 2002 to 2004, and were engaged to be married.
 After their breakup, they maintained a friendship.
-They rekindled their romantic relationship in early 2021 and got married in July 2022.
+They rekindled their romantic relationship in early 2021 and married in July 2022.
+During their second relationship, the nickname Bennifer 2.0 was sometimes used.
 However, Lopez filed for divorce after only two years, on August 20, 2024.
 They have starred in two films together, Gigli (2003) and Jersey Girl (2004), and appeared in two music videos together, "Jenny from the Block" (2002) and "Marry Me" (ballad version) (2022).

 Initial relationship

 Early stages

 Although they had crossed paths several times before (most notably at the 70th Academy Awards and at the premiere of Armageddon, both in 1998), the first major meeting of Affleck and Lopez took place in late 2001 on the set of their film Gigli while Lopez was still married to Cris Judd.
 It was rumored by the tabloids that the pair had started an affair due to their friendly and flirty ways, but they both denied these claims, stating that they were just friends.
 After wrapping filming for the movie in March 2002, Affleck had spent a reported $18,000 on a set of half-page advertisements to express the pleasure he had working with Lopez.
 He had defended his reasoning for doing so, citing that he had been ashamed of his "preconceived notions" of Lopez.
 Later that April, it was reported that Affleck and Lopez were "cozying up" during the opening of her restaurant Madre's.
 Lopez and Judd separated that summer and Lopez entered a relationship with Affleck.
 They were photographed together in July 2002.